-Figure 4.
+Figure 5.
 VVDDCAP VS. VVP1

-Figure 5.
+Figure 6.
 V{VDDCAP} vs. V{VH}

-Figure 6.
+Figure 7.
 I{VP1} vs. V{VP1} (VP1 as Supply)

-Figure 7.
+Figure 8.
 I{VP1} vs. V{VP1} (VP1 Not as Supply)

-Figure 8.
-IvH vs. VvH (VH as Supply)

 Figure 9.
+I{VH} vs. V{VH} (VH as Supply)

+Figure 10.
 IvH vs. VvH (VH Not as Supply)

-Figure 10.
-V{PDO1} (FET Drive Mode) vs. I{LOAD}

 Figure 11.
-V{PDO1} (Strong Pull-Up VP) vs. I{LOAD}
+Charge-Pumped V{PDO1} (FET Drive Mode) vs. I{LOAD}

 Figure 12.
+V{PDO1} (Strong Pull-Up to VP) vs. I{LOAD}

+Figure 13.
 V{PDO1} (Weak Pull-Up to VP) vs. I{LOAD}

-Figure 13.
+Figure 14.
 DNL for ADC

-Figure 14.
+Figure 15.
 INL for ADC

-Figure 15.
+Figure 16.
 ADC Noise, Midcode Input, 10,000 Reads

-Figure 16.
+Figure 17.
 Transient Response of DAC Code Change into Typical Load

-Figure 17.
+Figure 18.
 Transient Response of DAC to Turn-On from HI-Z State

-Figure 18.
+Figure 19.
 DAC Output vs. Temperature

-Figure 19.
+Figure 20.
 REFOUT vs. Temperature

-POWERING THE ADM1069
+POWERING THE ADM1063

-The ADM1069 is powered from the highest voltage input on either the positive-only supply inputs (VPn) or the high voltage supply input (VH).
-This technique offers improved redundancy as the device is not dependent on any particular voltage rail to keep it operational.
-The same pins are used for supply fault detection (discussed later in the next section).
-A VDD arbitrator on the device chooses which supply to use.
-The arbitrator can be considered an OR'ing of four LDOs together.
-A supply comparator chooses which of the inputs is highest and selects this one to provide the on-chip supply.
-There is minimal switching loss with this architecture (~0.2 V), resulting in the ability to power the ADM1069 from a supply as low as 3.0 V. Note that the supply on the VXn pins cannot be used to power the device.
+The ADM1063 is powered from the highest voltage input on either the positive-only supply inputs (VPn) or the high voltage supply input (VH).
+This technique offers improved redundancy, because the device is not dependent on any particular voltage rail to keep it operational.
+The same pins are used for supply fault detection (discussed in the Programming the Supply Fault Detectors section).
+A $V{\rm DD}$ arbitrator on the device chooses which supply to use.
+The arbitrator can be considered an OR'ing of five LDOs together.
+A supply comparator determines which of the inputs is highest and selects it to provide the on-chip supply.
+There is minimal switching loss with this architecture ($\sim\!0.2$ V), resulting in the ability to power the ADM1063 from a supply as low as 3.0 V. Note that the supply on the VXn pins cannot be used to power the device.

-An external capacitor to GND is required to decouple the onchip supply from noise.
-This capacitor should be connected to the VDDCAP pin, as shown in Figure 20.
+An external capacitor to GND is required to decouple the on-chip supply from noise.
+This capacitor should be connected to the VDDCAP pin, as shown in Figure 21.
 The capacitor has another use during brownouts (momentary loss of power).
 Under these conditions, when the input supply (VPn or VH) dips transiently below $V{\rm DD}$, the synchronous rectifier switch immediately turns off so that it does not pull $V{\rm DD}$ down.
-The $V{\rm DD}$ cap can then act as a reservoir to keep the device active until the next highest supply takes over the powering of the device.
-10 μF is recommended for this reservoir/decoupling function.
+The VDDCAP can then act as a reservoir to keep the device active until the next highest supply takes over the powering of the device.
+For this reservoir/decoupling function, 10 μF is recommended.